codegouvfr/keycloak-theme-dsfr/README.md

 ## Setup and Configuration

+For instruction on how to load the theme into your Keycloak instance you can [refer to this guide](https://docs.keycloakify.dev/importing-your-theme-in-keycloak).

-For guidance on importing a theme into Keycloak or configuring AgentConnect/FranceConnect, you can refer to our comprehensive [setup guide](https://github.com/codegouvfr/sill-docs/blob/main/deploying.md#installing-keycloak).
+For guidance on how to configure AgentConnect/FranceConnect, you can refer to our comprehensive [setup guide](https://github.com/codegouvfr/sill-docs/blob/main/deploying.md#installing-keycloak).

 We have customized the modern `register-user-profile.ftl` registration page, which allows you to implement features such as an accept list of email domains for registration.
 This feature can be highly useful, for instance, if you want to restrict registration to your service to public servants.
 [Here](https://github.com/codegouvfr/keycloak-theme-dsfr/blob/9cee4b7f75d9e65dd581c52c8b818048ab6ad1aa/userProfile.json#L12) is the regular expression used for the SILL's email domain accept list.